zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/devops-pipeline/devops-pipeline.md

-# Continuous Delivery with OCI DevOps Pipeline
+# Continuous Deployment with OCI DevOps Pipeline

 ## Introduction

 So far, as SRE/Platform Engineer, we were responsible to provision all the infrastructure resources used by this project.
-In this lab exercise, we are going to deploy a Java Cloud Native application (Mushop fulfillment microservice ) into the Kubernetes Cluster on Oracle Container Engine for Kubernetes (OKE) through a Continuous Delivery pipeline using OCI DevOps.
+In this lab exercise, we are going to deploy a Java Cloud Native application (Mushop fulfillment microservice ) into the Kubernetes Cluster on Oracle Container Engine for Kubernetes (OKE) through a Continuous Deployment pipeline using OCI DevOps.

 ![Mushop Fulfillment service](./images/mushop-topology.png)

 Up to this point, the Container Image built by our development team is already available in the Oracle Cloud Infrastructure Registry.
-As SREs, we are responsible for designing and updating the Continuous Delivery workflow in the OCI DevOps service to release the application to our customers.
+As SREs, we are responsible for designing and updating the Continuous Deployment workflow in the OCI DevOps service to release the application to our customers.

 ![OCI DevOps](./images/devops-cd.png)